 The Lane, Old Market quarter, enter lane opposite Siem Reap Referral Hospital, 5pm-1am www.misswong.net

-Tucked away in an alleyway around the corner from Miss Wong, Asana remains something of a secret.
-Set in the last standing antique Khmer timber house in the old town, it also oozes charm.
-Owned by an equally charming young Cambodian woman called Pari, who invented the Khmer cocktail – a mixed drink that must contain at least two or three Khmer herbs, spices or roots – Asana is also the spot for some cocktail lessons, but more on that later.
+Tucked away in an alleyway around the corner from Miss Wong, laidback Asana bar remains something of a secret.
+Set in the last standing antique Khmer timber house in the old town, it oozes charm.
+Owned by an equally charming young Cambodian woman called Pari, who invented the Khmer cocktail – a mixed drink that must contain at least two or three Khmer herbs, spices or roots – Asana is the spot for some cocktail making lessons.
 Even if you don’t sign up for a class you can still sink back in the comfy seats and listen to smooth jazz sounds as you sip a Little Sweet, Pari’s favourite cocktail, made from Bombay Sapphire, wild ginger, turmeric, lime, and sugar cane juice.
+The vibe is very low key, so it’s ideal for those looking to escape the craziness of Pub Street.
+The busiest Asana gets is the first Friday of every month on the ‘Jazz, Blues and BBQ’ nights (7-10pm) when $15 gets you a glass of wine and all you can eat barbecue.

 Off The Lane, main entrance on Street 7, Old Market quarter, 11am-2am www.asana-cambodia.com

-Located on the riverside in the leafy French Quarter, which was home to the administrative buildings of the French protectorate, this handsome modernist building was once the governor’s mansion.
-The interior lounge bar and restaurant upstairs are in a colonial style with leather armchairs and ceiling fans and the balcony is the spot to be for dinner, but there are few more sublime spots in Siem Reap than the FCC courtyard for a sunset drink.
-The cocktails are unimaginative but the cold beers hit the spot and there are decent wines by the glass, as well as delicious Asian appetizers, such as fresh spring rolls, satay sticks, and fried calamari.
+Located on the riverside in the leafy French Quarter, where the shady streets are sprinkled with the remnants of the grand administrative buildings of the colonial protectorate, the handsome modernist building that is home to the FCC Angkor was once the former French governor’s mansion.
+The interior lounge bar and restaurant upstairs are in a colonial style with comfy low-slung leather armchairs and ceiling fans.
+The balcony is the spot to be for lunch or dinner (although the food is inconsistent), however, there are few more sublime spots in Siem Reap than the FCC courtyard for a sunset drink.
+Unfortunately, the cocktails are unimaginative but the cold beers hit the spot on a sticky evening and there are decent wines by the glass.
+If you’re peckish, give the rather average salads and mains a miss, and opt for the delicious pan-Asian appetisers, such as fresh spring rolls, satay sticks, and fried calamari.
 Happy hour: 5-7pm

 Pokamber Avenue, French Quarter, 7am-midnight http://fcccambodia.com/

-A cocktail in the elegant old bar in the historic Raffles Grand Hotel d’Angkor, which opened in 1920s, is a must-do, simply to soak up some history.
-As Siem Reap’s most luxurious accommodations for decades, the hote, along with its majestic sister-property in Phnom Penh, the Hotel Le Royal, had countless famous guests check in.
+A cocktail in the elegant old bar in the historic Raffles Grand Hotel d’Angkor, which opened in 1920s, is a must-do simply to soak up some history.
+As Siem Reap’s most luxurious accommodations for decades, this splendid hotel, along with its equally majestic sister-property in Phnom Penh, the Hotel Le Royal, has had countless famous guests check in over the year.
 One of those was former American First Lady Jacqueline Kennedy in 1967, after whom the hotel in the capital named a cocktail, the Femme Fatale (Champagne, Crème de Fraise, Cognac).
-The Siem Reap property’s signature drink is the tropical Airavata (rum, Crème de Banana, fresh coconut juice, sugar cane, lime juice).
+You can try it at the Siem Reap property, along with their signature drink, the tropical Airavata (rum, Crème de Banana, fresh coconut juice, sugar cane, lime juice).
+Drinks are expensive by Cambodian standards, however, they come with delicious nibbles, and during happy hour ‘tapas’ (more like pinchos) are offered.
 Note that there’s a dress code of collared shirts and shoes so leave the t-shirts and flip-flops at the hotel.

 Raffles Hotel, opposite Royal Gardens, 6pm-midnight www.raffles.com/siem-reap/dining/elephant-bar/

 As martini-lovers, a long martini list is very alluring, but so is the romantic dimly lit atmosphere of this sophisticated lounge bar upstairs in the main building of one of Siem Reap’s most beautiful hotels.
-The traditional Khmer timber architecture is a big appeal, but so are the pool and tropical garden views and the breezes that waft through on a balmy evening.
-It’s ideal for a quiet pre-dinner or pre-show drink – the hotel also hosts one of the city’s best Apsara dance performances – or nightcap.
+The traditional Khmer timber architecture is the big appeal of La Residence, but so is the pool and tropical garden, and you get to experience that from this pleasant bar, along with breezes that waft through on a balmy evening.
+Unfortunately, unlike the Elephant Bar, which can attract expats bringing visiting friends or business associates for a drink during happy hour, the Martini Bar pretty much sees in-house guests sinking into a lounge for a drink.
+Still, it’s a nice spot for a quiet pre-dinner or pre-show drink – the hotel also hosts one of the city’s best Apsara dance performances – or nightcap.
 There’s a happy hour from 6-7.30pm.

 Belmond La Residence d’Angkor, East River Road, 8am-midnight Martini Lounge Webpage

-This laidback French-owned bar, one block from Old Market, is a favourite of European expats, locals, and savvy tourists for its dirt-cheap drinks, pool tables, dart boards, and funkiest soundtrack in the city.
-While it is often low-key early in the evening and on weeknights, late at night and on weekends it can get boisterous.
+A night at this laidback, slightly Bohemian, French-owned bar is all about the music, relaxed vibe and conversation.
+One block from Old Market, Laundry Bar is a favourite expat hang-out, particularly amongst the European community, however, it also attracts arty Cambodians, local guides, multinational archaeological teams, and savvy tourists who love its dirt-cheap drinks, pool tables, dart boards, and the funkiest soundtrack in the city.
+While it is often low-key early in the early evening and on weeknights, late at night and on weekends it can get boisterous.
 When there’s a DJ or band on, such as the massively popular Cambodian Space Project, the small dance floor heaves and punters spill out onto the footpath and street.
 The bartenders and waiters are very sweet and although the drinks are nothing to write home about they’re budget-priced.
-A night here is all about the music, relaxed vibe and conversation – it’s another spot where it’s easy to make new friends.
+It’s a good spot for making new friends or catching up with old ones.

 Street 9, Old Market quarter, 5pm-late Laundry Bar on Facebook

-Street 11, Old Market quarter, 8am-late Charlie’s Bar on Facebook
+Alley West (Sivutha Boulevard end), Old Market quarter, 5pm-late Picasso Bar on Facebook

-With its rooftop half-pipe, pool tables, tattoo shop, regular live bands and DJs, and late opening hours, this alfresco spot is Siem Reap’s party bar.
-You can expect anything from reggae to hip hop, acoustic to rock, including resident band The X-Rays, which usually performs on Tuesdays and Fridays.
+With its half-pipe, pool tables, tattoo shop, regular live bands and DJs, and late opening hours, this rooftop spot is Siem Reap’s hard party bar and doesn’t really get busy until very late at night, or rather, early in the morning.
+You can expect anything from reggae to hip hop, acoustic to hard rock, including resident band The X-Rays, which usually performs on Tuesdays and Fridays.
 Check their Facebook page for details.
 There’s food if you get peckish, however, most people aren’t here to eat.
 Not sure where it is?
 Walk to the end of Pub Street where it meets Sivutha Boulevard and look up to where all the noise is coming from.
-That’s it.
+Yep, that’s it.
+If you’re thinking about heading up, it’s probably time to head home.

 Corner Sivutha Boulevard & Sok San Road, upstairs, 3pm-sunrise X Bar on Facebook